 The three-judge panel found that lead plaintiff Jerald Friedman adequately pleaded that that nation’s largest senior citizen lobby “transacts” and “solicits” insurance without a license, and that it tricked members into thinking that a roughly 5 percent fee it adds to their insurance bills is a permissible “royalty,” though it actually is an illegal insurance commission.

-“Friedman has met the not especially onerous burden imposed at the pleading stage of alleging facts, making it plausible that AARP transacts insurance by collecting commissions from its members who purchase UnitedHealth’s Medigap policy,” Senior Second Circuit Judge Barrington Parker Jr. wrote for the panel, sitting by designation.
+“Friedman has met the not especially onerous burden imposed at the pleading stage of alleging facts, making it plausible that AARP transacts insurance by collecting commissions from its members who purchase UnitedHealth’s Medigap policy,” Senior U.S. Circuit Judge Barrington Parker Jr. wrote for the panel, sitting by designation from the Second Circuit.
 “Friedman’s complaint should not have been dismissed.”

 Friedman, a Medicare beneficiary, bought supplemental health insurance through a Medigap policy held by AARP and underwritten and sold by UnitedHealth, also a defendant.